 In healthy joints, a firm, rubbery material called cartilage covers the end of each bone.
 Cartilage provides a smooth, gliding surface for joint motion and acts as a cushion between the bones.
-In OA, inflammation, injury, genetics and other factors lead to degeneration of cartilage and other joint tissues, including the membrane lining the joint (the synovium).
-These changes cause pain and swelling in the joint and reductions in its range of motion.
+In OA, the cartilage breaks down, causing pain, swelling and problems using the joint.
+As the cartilage breaks down, changes may occur in the underlying bone.
+The membrane lining the joint (the synovium) may also become inflamed.